VoodooSMBus/VoodooRMI/README.md

 ## Installation
 1) Add the required kexts to your bootloader
-2) Disable VoodooPS2Mouse, VoodooPS2Trackpad, and if applicable, the VoodooInput from within the PS2 kext.
+2) Disable VoodooPS2Mouse, VoodooPS2Trackpad, and if applicable, VoodooInput from within the PS2 kext.
-3) For OpenCore users, make sure to add VoodooInput, VoodooTrackpoint and RMISMBus/RMII2C (add after VoodooRMI), as well to your Config.plist, it's under `VoodooRMI.kext/Contents/PlugIns/`
+3) For OpenCore users, make sure to add VoodooInput, VoodooTrackpoint and RMISMBus/RMII2C to your Config.plist.
-Note: If you change any configuration values in the Info.plist, they must be integers/whole numbers
+  * RMISMBus/RMII2C should be after VoodooRMI
+  * All dependencies are found under `VoodooRMI.kext/Contents/PlugIns/`

 ## Configuration

 The values below can be edited under Info.plist within the kext itself - these can be changed without recompiling
-Note that using non-integer values causes undefined behaviour which may prevent the kext from loading
+**Note** that using non-integer values causes undefined behaviour which may prevent the kext from loading

 | Value | Default | Description |
 | ----- | ------- | ----------- |